Studying online

 Description

-This unit takes as its starting point a number of observations.
-Firstly, there remain entrenched gender imbalances in many STEM (science,technology, engineering and maths) fields.
-Secondly, ideas about 'hard-wired' sex differences of body and/or brain, as well as ideas about gender fluidity, circulate freely in popular culture.
-Thirdly, theories of gender and scientific discourses are sometimes at odds.
-In all three scenarios, 'gender' and 'science' are held in some kind of relation.
-This unit is a collaboration between humanities and STEM academics at UWA, which explores how theories of gender 'explain' science; how science 'explains' gender; and how the discourses of gender studies and science can productively intersect.
-It is a core unit for students in the major of Gender Studies, as well as students majoring in Science and Technology Studies; but experienced students from any major — and especially STEM majors — are also welcome.
+This unit explores the origins of this uneasy relationship between 'gender' and 'science', as well as strategies for changing it.
+It is an interdisciplinary collaboration between humanities and STEMM academics at UWA, who together explore how theories of gender 'explain' science; how science 'explains' gender; and how the discourses of gender studies and science can productively intersect.
+It is a core unit for students in the major of Gender Studies, as well as students majoring in Science and Technology Studies, and an elective for students minoring in Women's Health; but experienced students from any major — and especially STEMM majors — are also welcome.

 Credit